adhywiranata/reena/README.md

 - Ensuring testability
 - Immutable Data Structure

-## Component Structures
+### Component Structures

-This starter kit adopts the [Atomic Design Principle](http://bradfrost.com/blog/post/atomic-web-design/), with several modifications.
-Components are structured in a way a chemical elements structured.
-Below are the list of elements, sorted from the smallest.
+Reena adopts the [Atomic Design Principle](http://bradfrost.com/blog/post/atomic-web-design/) to group React components, with Templates renamed as Pagelets since mobile's page structure is a bit different from the web and to have each groups ordered alphabetically.
+Below are the list of the group, sorted from the smallest.

 - **Atoms**

   Atoms are the basic core components.
 It wraps around native components or custom components with very small structure.
-Atom consists of nucleuses and neutrons.
-Nucleuses are the core components with their own pre-defined and stackable styles, while neutrons are the common styles applied for several nucleuses, to avoid styling duplications for Atoms. **Atoms** should not have their own state, and are pure components.
+Atom consists of nucleuses and neutrons. **Nucleuses** are the core components with their own pre-defined and stackable styles, while **neutrons** are the common styles applied for several nucleuses, to avoid styling duplications for Atoms. **Atoms** should not have their own state, and are pure components.

 - **Molecules**